Backward Linkages (Supplying Extractives)

 - Procurement usually represents the single largest in-country expenditure in mining and can be leveraged to support the development of a local supply industry.

-- Host country governments will need to do extensive work to understand the goods and services they can supply for each stage in the life cycle of a mining or oil and gas project.
+- Host country governments can work to understand the goods and services local businesses can supply for each stage in the life cycle of a mining or oil and gas project.

 - While governments employ a wide range of policies and tools to stimulate local procurement, choosing the right ones depends on a number of factors including regulatory context, stage of development, and the capacity of the local supply networks to meet the needs of extractive companies.